ftuyama/duel-links-bot/README.md

 # Duellink-PC-Bot
-Simple bot using Autoit languange for farming Duellink PC.
+Simple bot with GUI using Autoit languange for farming Duellink PC.
 This is active project and I check it daily.

+**Feature**
+  - Gate duel: duel any available legendary duelist in the gate.
+You must set key amount manually
+  - Street duel: duel any duelist in the street and pickup loot

 **Tutorial**

 1. Install
   - Install Duellink PC from Steam
   - Download Autowin cheat
-    for now, this farm bot only compatible with Autowin cheat for Duellink PC via Steam from [conom.org](http://conom.org/).
+    for now, this farm bot only compatible with Autowin  and skip PVE cheat for Duellink PC via Steam from [conom.org](http://conom.org/).
 Read carefully and follow necessary step on that link
   - Install Autoit with full installation mode.
 You can get it in [here](https://www.autoitscript.com/site/autoit/downloads/)
   - Donwload and install Advanced Pixel Search Library for Autoit from [here](https://www.autoitscript.com/forum/topic/126430-advanced-pixel-search-library/), put all files inside your repository.
 There is a help file in there in case you are